 If, however, a spouse completely fails to respond to a divorce complaint, it can still proceed without his or her input.
 The spouse who filed can ask the court to enter a default divorce by filing a Motion for Entry of Default.
 It has the same legal effect as a divorce where both spouses make an appearance with the court, but the terms are all decided by the spouse who originally filed the paperwork.

 In South Carolina, after all possible attempts to contact your partner have failed, you can submit an affidavit of due diligence to inform the court you have made an effort to contact your wife or husband.
 At that point, service by publication can be run in the local newspaper for 30 days.
 If your spouse still doesn’t respond, the case can proceed.

 Remember, your spouse can’t keep you from seeking a divorce.
 He or she could make the process more difficult, but you are not without options.
 Your best bet is to find an excellent Charlotte divorce attorney who can help you file the right paperwork and pursue legal actions in your North or South Carolina divorce.
-Krusch & Sellers, P.A. is committed to providing high standards of legal service.
+Krusch Law, PLLC is committed to providing high standards of legal service.
 Our courteous, dedicated, and highly responsive team can offer candid advice to the people we represent so they can make educated decisions about their case.
 As a small firm, we can also provide clients with a level of personal service that is hard for larger firms to match.
 If you work with us, you will be more than just a file, you will be an individual our team will get to know.
 To get started on your divorce, contact us at (704) 343-8811 or fill out our online form to schedule your consultation.